grab/engineering-blog/_posts/2022-04-29-graph-networks.md

 Leveraging the power of graphs, the team has primarily built two types of systems:

-* **Graph Database Platform**: An ultra-scalable storage system with over 1 billion nodes that powers:
+* **Graph Database Platform**: An ultra-scalable storage system with over one billion nodes that powers:
     1.  **Graph Visualisation**: Risk specialists and data analysts can review user connections real-time and are able to quickly capture new fraud patterns with over 10 dimensions of features (see Fig 1).

         <div class="post-image-section"><figure>